 For those practitioners who perceive they don’t currently or won’t get value from their CRM, reasons may include:

 - Limit use to a few staff

 - The CRM system does not integrate with other key systems

 - It takes significant time and resources to customise the system to what is required

 Accounting firms now manage significantly more client information and are expected to be highly efficient in their use of it.
-Unfortunately, many firms have tended to focus on inputting a lot of data into their CRM and business systems rather than focusing on how that data will be used.
-This has resulted in the creation of a data entry strategy rather than outcomes and results strategy.
+Unfortunately, many firms have tended to focus on inputting a lot of data into their CRM and business systems rather than focusing strategically on how that data will be used.
+This has resulted in the creation of a data entry strategy rather than an outcomes and results strategy.
 In addition, without integration with other areas of business, the CRM simply becomes a silo of information.

-If actively used, a CRM delivers a lot more value than the cost, both efficiencies (cost savings) and effectiveness (revenue growth).
+If actively used, a CRM delivers a lot more value than the cost, both in efficiencies (cost savings) and effectiveness (revenue growth).